jannis-baum/Vivify/README.md

 [iamcco/markdown-preview.nvim](https://github.com/iamcco/markdown-preview.nvim)
 for the longest time and started this project because

-1. I wanted a Markdown viewer that works without Vim and
+1. I wanted a Markdown viewer that works with and without Vim and
 2. I wanted a Markdown viewer that supports file links like in GitHub.

 Looking at